 Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 I made such a lovely post on Friday about how I was strong and motivated and brilliant.
+Staying motivated can be difficult.

 I stood firm Saturday morning, albeit unhappily.